sdl/ecommerce-framework/README.md

 * Hybrid search (content/E-Commerce)
 * Search suggest

 This is something to be consider in later version of the framework.
+We also consider to move the E-Commerce connectors to the
+SDL Web micro service infrastructure instead so it can easily be reused for .NET web applications.

 Branching model
 ----------------